cmu-sei/FASR/README.md

 1. Open Eclipse Installer and install 2025-06
 2. Open your workspace
 3. Right click in the Package Explorer and select Import
-4. Select Git > Repositories from GitHub
+4. Select Git > Projects from Git > GitHub
-5. Search "cmu-sei/FASR"
+5. Search "cmu-sei/FASR" and select it
+6.
-6. Right click on UCA_Classification and select Import > Install > Install Software Items from File
+7. Right click on UCA_Classification and select Import > Install > Install Software Items from File
-7. Select browse and navigate to `SoftwareRequirements.p2f`
+8. Select browse and navigate to `SoftwareRequirements.p2f`
-8. Select all software that is not already installed
+9. Select all software that is not already installed
-9. Restart Eclipse
+10. Restart Eclipse

 ### The STPA Guideword Classifier